 Business Insider quotes Ron Friedman, social psychologist and author of The Best Place to Work: The Art and Science of Creating an Extraordinary Workplace, as saying:

 “We have decades of studies showing that people are happier, healthier, and more productive when they feel autonomous.
 The more autonomous we feel, the more likely we are to be engaged.”

-As well as improving productivity, flexible working improves employee morale and job satisfaction.
-It goes without saying that having higher morale and job satisfaction is something we all want.
-From a career development perspective, job satisfaction means you’re likely to stay in a job longer, giving you the opportunity to climb the ladder and improve your CV.
+As well as improving productivity, flexible working has been shown to improve employee morale and job satisfaction; it goes without saying that having higher morale and job satisfaction is something we all want.